Getting Started with HTL getting-started-with-htl

 Use-API for Accessing Logic use-api-for-accessing-logic

 The HTML Template Language (HTL) Java Use-API enables an HTL file to access helper methods in a custom Java class through data-sly-use.
-This allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.
+This process allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.

 See the document HTL Java Use-API for more details.